 Mary came to VUSC in 1989.
-She is Associate Professor/Librarian with responsibilities in cataloging, reference, instruction, and in maintaining the VUSC Library Web Site.
+She is Associate Professor/Librarian with responsibilities in cataloging, reference, instruction, and in maintenance of the VUSC Library website.
 She is a native North Dakotan and earned her BA in history, English, and elementary education at Minot State University.
 In 1983 she completed her MLS coursework at Emporia State University in Kansas.
 She has also earned a master’s degree in Humanities from California State University, Dominguez Hills.
-At VU she has taught writing classes in the SPS program and is academic advisor for about 20 undeclared students.
+At VU she taught writing classes in the SPS program, was an academic advisor for undeclared students, and served on faculty committees.

-Her interests include the Internet, library instruction, adult education, general education, and her four smart and beautiful granddaughters, her outstanding grandson, and their parents.
+Her interests include library instruction, adult and general education, and her four smart and beautiful granddaughters, her outstanding grandson, and their parents.
 When she’s not in the library, she’s out camping and hiking in the mountains, all the while reading her Kindle.

 Dr. O. Cope Budge